TrshPuppy/obsidian-notes/cybersecurity/tools/cracking/hashcat.md

 # Hashcat
-A CLI tool which is able to crack [hashes](computers/concepts/cryptography/hashing.md) of various algorithms.
-It works by using techniques like [dictionary attacks](cybersecurity/TTPs/exploitation/cracking/dictionary-attack.md), [combinator attacks](/cybersecurity/TTPs/cracking/compbinator-attack.md), [brute forcing](/cybersecurity/TTPs/cracking/brute-force.md), etc. against a provided hash.
+A CLI tool which is able to crack [hashes](/computers/concepts/cryptography/hashing.md) of various algorithms.
+It works by using techniques like [dictionary attacks](/cybersecurity/TTPs/exploitation/cracking/dictionary-attack.md), [combinator attacks](/cybersecurity/TTPs/cracking/compbinator-attack.md), [brute forcing](/cybersecurity/TTPs/cracking/brute-force.md), etc. against a provided hash.

-**hashcat uses your CPU to crack the hash**: so it can take a long time + may be too much work for your hardware depending on your system.
+**Hashcat uses your CPU to crack the hash**: so it can take a long time + may be too much work for your hardware depending on your system.
 ## Example (w/ MD5 hash)
 ```bash
 hashcat -m 0 hashes /usr/share/wordlists/rockyou.txt